mdepha01/Cisco-CCNA-Basics/Lab1/password-configuration.md

    __$service password-encryption__ <br>
  The passwords are now encrypted, the future passwords will be encrypted also not saved as plain text. <br>
  Results are shown in Finalresults.png
+6. Viewing running config again : <br>
+ __$show running-config__ <br>
+  The passwords are still encrypted, once a password is encrypted it cannot be converted back to plain text <br>
+   Only future passwords will be saved as plaint text <br>

-6. saving configurations to memory: <br>
+7. saving configurations to memory: <br>
    __#write memory__ <br>
    __#write__ , can also be used to save changes. <br>
    __#copy running-config startup-config__